Auchterarder Golf Club might sit in the shadows of its next-door neighbour, but it is a sublime parkland layout in its own right!

-Located next to the vast Gleneagles Resort, Auchterarder has been around for about the same length of time.
+Located next to the wonderful Gleneagles Resort, Auchterarder has been around for about the same length of time.
 First founded in 1912, the club offers a glorious parkland course that runs through the trees.

 History